Skip to Main Content

 • You can list multiple packages within the \usepackage{}

-Here's an example of a LaTeX preamble with included packages:
+Here's a screenshot of LaTeX preamble with included packages: